laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Missed impulses is an issue

 ### Determining the "Time since start" of the flywheel

+This can easily be measured by summarising the **time between an impulse**.
+Noise has little impact here.

 ### Determining the "Angular Velocity" of the flywheel